 Celebrating 20 Years of Cooperative Management

-View the Gwaii Haanas Legacy Pole photo gallery to see how work on the pole has progressed.
+View the Gwaii Haanas Legacy Pole photo galleries:

 An equal number of Haida Nation and Government of Canada representatives manage this special area through the Archipelago Management Board, renowned throughout the world as a model for cultural and natural resource governance.

-This monumental red cedar was chosen for the Legacy Pole project by carver Jaalen Edenshaw © J. Edenshaw
+This monumental red cedar was chosen for the Legacy Pole project by carver Jaalen Edenshaw © Parks Canada / J. Edenshaw

-- This will be the first pole raised in the Gwaii Haanas region in over 130 years, building a connection with the historic poles still standing in the villages of SGang Gwaay (also a UNESCO World Heritage Site) and Skedans (K’uuna Llnagaay).
+This is the first pole raised in the Gwaii Haanas region in over 130 years, building a connection with the historic poles still standing in the villages of SGang Gwaay (also a UNESCO World Heritage Site) and Skedans (K’uuna Llnagaay).

 Carving Connections Between Land, Sea and People

 The pole design was selected for its “Land, Sea, People” theme and is inspired by the connections between the Haida Nation and all those who take care of Gwaii Haanas from mountain-top to seafloor.

 The pole tells the story of how Canada and the Haida Nation came together through an historic agreement to protect Gwaii Haanas.

 Visitors, archaeologists, Haida Gwaii Watchmen, Haida Ravens and Eagles, those who participated in protests at Athlii Gwaii (Lyell Island) are all represented in the design.